 Finally, The Little Book of Stoicism is one of the best self-help manuals available.

-I read The Little Book of Stoicism in one fell swoop on long haul flight back to Europe.
+I read The Little Book of Stoicism in one fell swoop on a long-haul flight back to Europe.

-And albeit sitting in crammed airplane is not most people’s definition of a good time -especially when children sit nearby :)- this book made it a really enjoyable flight.
+And albeit sitting in a cramped airplane is not most people’s definition of a good time -especially when children sit nearby :)- this book made it a really enjoyable flight.

 For the sake of disclosure, I must say that this is probably the first review where I have been in touch with the author before reading the book.